-Is a Late Payment Fee Legal?
+When Is a Late Payment Penalties Illegal?

-When an agreement contains a clause for 'late fees' or other form of delayed payment penalty, such is viewed as an attempt to charge interest on monies due.
-Where the 'late fees', as a disguised interest, calculate to an interest rate beyond the legally allowable interest rate, the 'late fees' are viewed as unlawful.
+When an agreement contains a clause for late fees or other form of delayed payment penalty, such is viewed as an attempt to charge interest on monies due.
+Where the late fees, as a disguised interest, calculate to an interest rate beyond the legally allowable interest rate, the late fees are viewed as unlawful.
 Furthermore, even if the interest rate may be legal, late fees or a payment penalty that goes beyond the costs of recovering the genuine amount due are, generally, deemed unenforceable.